HandyDudes/galleriednfts/README.md

-Source for Galleried NFT's - Week 4 of Road to Web3 projects
+Source for Galleried NFT's - Project 4 of Road to Web3 projects